Arnab Chanda

-Arnab Chanda is an English born writer and director.
+Arnab Chanda is a British writer and director.

 Career

 He was born in England in Pontefract, but left at age 6 and grew up in Saudi Arabia and the US.
 After graduating from the University of North Carolina at Chapel Hill, he started doing stand-up comedy in New York City.
 He moved to London and won the Jongleurs New Act Competition, the Amused Moose Comedy Awards, and was nominated for Best Newcomer in the 2007 British Chortle Awards.
 He stopped performing stand-up in 2010.